-- Over the past several years, digital asset mining operations have evolved from individual users mining with computer processors, graphics processing units and first generation application specific integrated circuit machines to "professionalized" mining operations using proprietary hardware or sophisticated machines.
-If the profit margins of digital asset mining operations are not sufficiently high, including due to an increase in electricity costs, digital asset miners are more likely to immediately sell tokens earned by mining, resulting in an increase in liquid supply of that digital asset, which would generally tend to reduce that digital asset's market price. - A reduction in the processing power expended by miners on the Bitcoin Cash Network could increase the likelihood of a malicious actor or botnet obtaining control.
-See "-If a malicious actor or botnet obtains control of more than 50% of the processing power on the Bitcoin Cash Network, or otherwise obtains control over the Bitcoin Cash Network through its influence over core developers or otherwise, such actor or botnet could manipulate the Bitcoin Cash Blockchain to adversely affect the value of the Shares or the ability of the Trust to operate."

-- Miners have historically accepted relatively low transaction confirmation fees on most digital asset networks.
-If miners demand higher transaction fees for recording transactions in the Bitcoin Cash Blockchain or a software upgrade automatically charges fees for all transactions on the Bitcoin Cash Network, the cost of using BCH may increase and the marketplace may be reluctant to accept BCH as a means of payment.
-Miners may demand higher transaction fees for a variety of reasons, including to compensate for reduction in the reward received for validating a block as a result of the halving of BCH creation every 210,000 blocks in accordance with BCH's protocol. - Alternatively, miners could collude in an anti-competitive manner to reject low transaction fees on the Bitcoin Cash Network and force users to pay higher fees, thus reducing the attractiveness of the Bitcoin Cash Network.
-Higher transaction confirmation fees resulting through collusion or otherwise may adversely affect the attractiveness of the Bitcoin Cash Network, the value of BCH and the value of the Shares. - To the extent that any miners cease to record transactions that do not include the payment of a transaction fee in mined blocks or do not record a transaction because the transaction fee is too low, such transactions will not be recorded on the Bitcoin Cash Blockchain until a block is mined by a miner who does not require the payment of transaction fees or is willing to accept a lower fee.
+- Over the past several years, digital asset mining operations have evolved from individual users mining with computer processors, graphics processing units and first-generation application specific integrated circuit machines to "professionalized" mining operations using proprietary hardware or sophisticated machines.
+If the profit margins of digital asset mining operations are not sufficiently high, including due to an increase in electricity costs, digital asset miners are more likely to immediately sell digital assets earned by mining, resulting in an increase in liquid supply of that digital asset, which would generally tend to reduce that digital asset's market price. - A reduction in the processing power expended by miners could increase the likelihood of a malicious actor or botnet obtaining control on the Horizen Network.
+See "-If a malicious actor or botnet obtains control of more than 50% of the processing power on the Horizen Network, or otherwise obtains control over the Horizen Network through its influence over core developers or otherwise, such actor or botnet could manipulate the Horizen Blockchain to adversely affect the value of the Shares or the ability of the Trust to operate." - Miners have historically accepted relatively low transaction confirmation fees on most digital asset networks.
+If miners demand higher transaction fees for recording transactions in the Horizen Blockchain or a software upgrade automatically charges fees for all transactions on the Horizen Network, the cost of using ZEN may increase and the marketplace may be reluctant to accept ZEN as a means of payment.
+Miners may demand higher transaction fees for a variety of reasons, including to compensate for reduction in the reward received for validating a block as a result of portions of each block reward going to EON 1.0 nodes (10%), Super Nodes (10%) and the Horizen Blockchain Foundation (20%), or as a result of the halving of ZEN creation every four years in accordance with the Horizen Network protocol. - Alternatively, miners could collude in an anti-competitive manner to reject low transaction fees on the Horizen Network and force users to pay higher fees, thus reducing the attractiveness of the Horizen Network.
+Higher transaction fees resulting from collusion or otherwise may adversely affect the attractiveness of the Horizen Network, the value of ZEN and the value of the Shares. - To the extent that any miners cease to record transactions that do not include the payment of a transaction fee in mined blocks or do not record a transaction because the transaction fee is too low, such transactions will not be recorded on the Horizen Blockchain until a block is mined by a miner who does not require the payment of transaction fees or is willing to accept a lower fee.
 Any widespread delays in the recording of transactions could result in a loss of confidence in the digital asset network. - Digital asset mining operations can consume significant amounts of electricity, which may have a negative environmental impact and give rise to public opinion against allowing, or government regulations restricting, the use of electricity for mining operations.
-Additionally, miners may be forced to cease operations during an electricity shortage or power outage.
+Additionally, miners may be forced to cease operations during an electricity shortage or power outage, or when the cost of electricity as compared to mining, validating, or transaction fees makes conducting its operations uneconomical.